Weld Mesh

 Step 3 – Install End Posts

-Utilize a post driver or mallet to drive the end posts 50cm into the ground, ensuring they are aligned in the same direction.
+Using a post driver or mallet, drive the posts 50cm into the ground.

-Secure a string between the end posts and verify the height of their installation by using a tape measure.
+Secure a string between the end posts and check the height is the same using a spirit level.

 Step 7 – Install Middle Posts

-To install the middle posts, repeat steps 3 through 6.
+To install the middle posts, repeat steps 3 – 6.

 Step 8 – Attach Mesh to End Post